 Social Issues in Management (SIM)

-2021 Division PDW Program: Call for Submissions
+2022 Division PDW Program: Call for Submissions

-This year’s theme has a strong connection to the SIM domain – looking forward and understanding the dichotomies that exist within and between business and society.
-Submitters are encouraged to reflect on the conceptual and practical links their workshop offers to how we can bring the manager back in management – and consider the role of organizations, scholarship, and the teaching we do to address the pressing challenges of the 21st century.
+PDW Proposals may choose to incorporate this year’s conference theme: " Creating A Better World Together."
+This year’s theme has a strong connection to the SIM domain – looking forward and understanding the vital role of business organizations in tackling societal challenges.
+Submitters are encouraged to reflect on the conceptual and practical links their workshop offers to consider the role of organizations, scholarship, and the teaching we do to address the pressing challenges of the 21st century.

 In your PDW proposal, please include the following sections:

 1) Research, Teaching, or Professional Development: Please indicate which PDW Track your submission fits into.